-The PhD thesis will be co-supervised by Meghyn Bienvenu (LaBRI, Bordeaux) and Camille Bourgaux (DI ENS, Paris).
+The thesis will be co-supervised by Meghyn Bienvenu (LaBRI, Bordeaux) and Camille Bourgaux (DI ENS, Paris).
 The position will be based in Bordeaux in the LaBRI research lab, with regular funded stays in Paris to visit the co-supervisor.

 LaBRI (Laboratoire Bordelais de Recherche en Informatique) is a computer science research lab located on the University of Bordeaux Talence campus, which can be easily reached from the city center of Bordeaux by tram.
-The PhD student will participate in the new research group RATIO (Reasoning with data, knowledge and constraints).
+The PhD student will participate in the new working group RATIO (Reasoning with data, knowledge and constraints), which is part of a larger Formal Methods team that brings together researchers interested in applying logical methods to a wide range of problems within computer science.